yeoman/yeoman-assert/README.md

 ### `assert.objectContent()`

-Assert an object contains at least a set of keys
+Assert an object contains at least a set of keys.

 ```js
 var anObject = {a: 1};